danielclickh/marketing-website-preview/content/lessons/logsvector/index.md

 ## 1. Startup ClickHouse

-We have provided a Docker Compose file with ClickHouse in one container, and Nginx and Vector running on a second container...
+We have provided a Docker Compose file with ClickHouse in one container, and Nginx and Vector running in a second container...

 {{< detail-tag "Show instructions" >}}